What Do Life Insurance Tables And Table Rating Mean?

 We approached several carriers who have liberal cholesterol levels and received a tentative offer for Carl for a preferred health classification.
 He took the paramedical exam.
 The results showed and supported his healthy way with low to mild cholesterol levels.
 The carrier granted him preferred classification.
 Through our help, Carl saved about $10,800 over the life of the insurance policy ($30 per month premium difference X 12 X 30 years)

 Joe was diagnosed with Hepatitis B when he was 14.
 He came to us after being declined by another carrier.
-He provided us key information about his condition, all of which indicated stability.
+He provided us with key information about his condition, all of which indicated stability.
 There was no cirrhosis or fibrosis of his liver, either.
 We reached out to several carriers.
 Many indicated a table 2 rating, which is not bad, but one tentatively offered standard.
 Not only were we able to secure life insurance for Joe, but at a standard health classification.

 Mary smoked, but not a lot.
 Really, only a couple of cigarettes a month, if that.
 Honest on her application, her original carrier and agent classified her as standard tobacco.
 Reviewing her situation, we were able to find her standard non-tobacco classification because of her limited use of cigarettes, as confirmed through the underwriting and paramedical exam process.
 The savings for Mary were huge: About $50,000 saved over her 20-year term policy.